pelle112112/RustExam/README.md

 ## Project Introduction

 This project is an online file storage system, built with a Rust backend, Streamlit frontend and mongoDB for persistence.
 The application allows for users to log in, upload files and download files they own.
 Uploaded files are stored in a document database (mongoDB), with individual documents consisting of its metadata, content and ownership.
 The backend exposes a REST API that handles authentication, file upload/download and endpoints for user management.
-The frontend however doesnt allow for user management, including user creation, update and delete.
+The frontend however does not allow for user management, including user creation, update and delete.

 The motivation for choosing this project was to explore the experience of working with Rust in a full-stack context, while getting first hand experience with:

-- How Rust handles concurrency - allowing multiple users to access the API and it's features.
+- How Rust handles concurrency - allowing multiple users to access the API and its features.
 - Memory safety - keeping the application memory safe, despite the application's lifetime being indefinite.
 - Error handling - Ensuring correct utilization of Rust's pattern matching.
 - Performance - Using a low-level language like Rust for the backend in a fullstack application - To showcase the performance benefits.